Gigaspaces/xap-docs/site/content/xap/12.2/security/securing-the-transport-layer-using-ssl.markdown

 It is also possible to select the encryption protocol (`TLSv1.1`, `TLSv1.2` etc) by setting the `com.gs.lrmi.filter.security.protocol` system property to the required protocol.
 In case this property is not set XAP will use the generic `TLS` protocol.

-{{% tip %}}
+{{% tip "Tip"%}}
-With production environment you should have the SSLFilterFactory password (or any other secured user access information) protected by passing its value at the deploy time into the pu.xml (where the actual property using a variable) or at the start-up time as an argument to a wrapper script starting the GigaSpaces agent and not place such secured data on file.
+In your production environment, you should have the SSLFilterFactory password (or any other secured user access information) protected by passing its value at the deploy time into the pu.xml (where the actual property using a variable) or at the start-up time as an argument to a wrapper script starting the GigaSpaces agent and not place such secured data on file.
 {{% /tip %}}

 The indication that SSL is used is the message: